 Sliced onion:

-You can slice an onion to get onion rings.
-(This is a great cut for caramelizing onions (or shallots), like for this gourmet grilled cheese, for example.)
-The number of slices listed in the tables below is for ⅛ inch-thick slices.
+You can slice an onion crosswise to get rings or lengthwise (root to stem) to get sliced onion.
+The number of slices and cups of sliced onion listed in the tables below is for ⅛ inch-thick slices.

 Rough-chopped onion: